 Suzuki sponsors Indian Premier League Mumbai: As an advertiser, if there’s one thing that you can bank on in India, it is cricket.
 And, the most recent addition to the school of thought is car maker Maruti Suzuki India Ltd, which has opted to be a ground sponsor for the ninth and 10th seasons of the Indian Premier League (IPL), the popular Twenty20 tourney.

-FreeCharge partners with Indian Premier League "We are delighted to have FreeCharge on board.
+FreeCharge signs deal with Indian Premier League "We are delighted to have FreeCharge on board.
 The new association reaffirms the growing value of VIVO Indian Premier League.
 We look forward to a successful partnership with FreeCharge over the next couple of years and hope that it blossoms into a mutually beneficial association for both the parties," said Rajeev Shukla, chairmain, IPL.